gridstack/gridstack.js/doc/README.md

   * `'auto'` - height will be square cells initially.
 - `column` - number of columns (default: `12`) which can change on the fly with `column(N)` as well.
 See [example](http://gridstackjs.com/demo/column.html)
 - `disableDrag` - disallows dragging of widgets (default: `false`).
-- `disableOneColumnMode` - disables the onColumnMode when the grid width is less than minWidth (default: 'false')
+- `disableOneColumnMode` - disables the onColumnMode when the grid width is less than minW (default: 'false')
 - `disableResize` - disallows resizing of widgets (default: `false`).
 - `dragIn` - specify the class of items that can be dragged into the grid (ex: dragIn: '.newWidget'
 - `dragInOptions` - options for items that can be dragged into the grid (ex: dragInOptions: { revert: 'invalid', scroll: false, appendTo: 'body', helper: 'clone' }